TL;DR

 Compliance programs are not a one-size-fits-all solution.
 Many factors come into play, and you’ll need to develop a plan that can address all the necessary elements.

-With that being said, here are some steps you need to take to build an effective compliance program as a leader:
+Here are some steps you need to take to build an effective compliance program as a leader:

 1. Set clear goals, objectives, and checkpoints